The Anglican Breviary

 THE Anglican Breviary contains the only authentic English form of these ancient prayers -- a direct translation of the Roman Breviary "put into English in accordance with the Book of Common Prayer."

-Collect for Easter:
+Collect for All Saints:

 Helpful Resources